 Christ Community participates in collecting used books to be placed in the Woodland Book Fair.
 Collected books are made available to the Woodland students and parents for purchase and all proceeds go directly to the Woodland Library.

 Movie Night at Woodland

 Christ Community Student Ministries has assisted, supervised and participated in the “Movie Night” at Woodland.
 This is an excellent way to have our students serve at Woodland and further develop our relationship.

-Our ministry partner, Youthfront, is expanding its volunteer program and needs help all year round!
+Our ministry partner, Youthfront, has opportunities for volunteers to serve in its ministry year-round.
 If you have one hour, one day, or regular time each month, they can use you!
-Ranging from labor skills to office help, there is a job for everyone!
 Like working with youth?
-Summer opportunities provide opportunities to serve at one of the camp locations.
+Serve at one of the summer camp locations or at year-round at the Snack Shack KC.
 Passion for helping the hungry?
-Something to Eat is looking for help all year round!
+Something to Eat is looking for help each month!

 WAYS TO SERVE YOUTHFRONT:

-- MOBILE FOOD DISTRIBUTION—Every 2nd Wednesday of the month, the Something to Eat team comes to the Franklin Center in Argentine, KS, and mobilizes food distribution for the neighbors of Kansas City, Kansas.
+Every second Wednesday of the month, the Franklin Center mobilizes food distribution for the neighbors of Kansas City, Kansas.
 Volunteers are needed from 12:15-3:45.
 Join us!